bezh7/cbc-hackathon-project/QUICKSTART.md

 ### Step 2: Analyze the Document
 - Click the "Analyze Document" button in the sidebar
 - Wait for the 3-step process to complete:
-  1. PDF extraction
+  1. PDF scan and smart financial table detection
-  2. Metrics extraction with VLM
+  2. Metrics extraction with GPT-4o-mini vision
   3. Financial analysis with GPT

 ### Step 3: Review the Results